Growth Mindset, Academic Check-In, and FAFSA Renewal

-Studies on why students drop out show that students are most likely to leave college—not because they can't do well in class, but rather because the fear of failing pushes them to give up.
+Studies on why students drop out show that freshman year is the time when students are most likely to leave college—not because they can't do well in class, but rather because the fear of failing pushes them to give up.
 This view is often referred to as a “fixed mindset”—a student's inability to think through solutions and problem solve challenges.

 In order to develop strategies for overcoming challenges, take this time to read about and discuss fixed vs. growth mindset.
 Remember to discuss the importance of acknowledging and embracing one’s weaknesses, viewing challenges as opportunities, and cultivating a growth mindset.

 Mentors: start by sharing examples of times where you displayed a fixed mindset and times where you displayed a growth mindset.
 Share the following with your mentee: